Renal Vein Thrombosis

 The underlying disorder should be treated.

 Treatment options for renal vein thrombosis include anticoagulation with heparin, thrombolysis, and catheter-directed or surgical thrombectomy.
 Long-term anticoagulation with low molecular weight heparin or oral warfarin should be started immediately if no invasive intervention is planned.
 Anticoagulation minimizes risk of new thrombi, promotes recanalization of vessels with existing clots, and improves renal function.
-Anticoagulation should be continued for at least 6 to 12 mo and, if a hypercoagulability disorder (eg, persistent nephrotic syndrome) is present, indefinitely.
+Anticoagulation should be continued for at least 6 to 12 months and, if a hypercoagulability disorder (eg, persistent nephrotic syndrome) is present, indefinitely.

 Use of a percutaneous catheter for thrombectomy or thrombolysis is currently recommended.
 Surgical thrombectomy is rarely used but should be considered in patients with acute bilateral renal vein thrombosis and acute kidney injury who cannot be treated with percutaneous catheter thrombectomy and/or thrombolysis.